kpranke/card-game/README.md

 - Cards are shuffled and distributed among the two players.
 Each player plays a card until there is no cards left.

 ## Objectives
+- Make a good usage of classes.
+- Use Object-Oriented-Programming (OOP).
+- Use imports in a clean way.
+- Use a clean architecture.
+- Structure a project.
+- Go deeper in object inheritance.

 ## Repo architecture
 ```